omonville

 1947 John Tyler Bonner (1920 - 2019) publishes a study on a biological oddity: the slime mold, Dictyostelium discoideum, a "fungus" which can aggregate and differentiate into a kind of animal.
 He demonstrates that the interaction of chemical messages and receptors produces their aggregation into a complex organization, first a worm-like structure, then a group of cells that differentiate into a stem and a sporangium, releasing spores in the environment.

-1947 Armin C Braun (Milwaukee 1911 - 1986) shows that Agrobacterium tumefaciens introduces a factor (later known as T-DNA, transforming DNA) into plant cells that permanently transforms them into a tumor, "crown gall".
+1947 Armin Charles Braun (Milwaukee 1911 - 1986) shows that Agrobacterium tumefaciens introduces a factor (later known as T-DNA, transforming DNA) into plant cells that permanently transforms them into a tumor, "crown gall".
 He finds that crown galls, unlike normal plant tissue, are able to multiply on a simple medium of salts and sugar, no longer requiring the supplements needed for normal plant growth.
 He proposes that the plant cells have been permanently transformed into tumor cells by some tumor-inducing factor introduced by A. tumefaciens: Thermal studies on the factors responsible for tumour initiation in crown gall.
 Am.
 J. Botany 34:234-240.

-1947 Théodore Monod (Rouen, France, 1902 - Paris, 2000) creates the journal Cybium specialized in ichtyology.
+1947 Théodore Monod (Rouen, France, 1902 - Paris, 2000) creates the magazine Cybium, specializing in ichtyology.

 1947-1950 Lipmann and Kaplan isolate and characterize coenzyme A.